seedubjay/seedubjay.github.io/_posts/2021-03-06-jpeg-visualisation.md

 </figcaption>
 </figure>

 Crucially, _not all patterns are created equal_ -- some of the patterns are influencing the brightness and colour of this chunk enormously, while others (the mostly grey ones) make almost no difference at all.

-Furthermore, the patterns which matter most (the patterns which the slider keeps around for longest) always seem to be clumped towards the top-left of the pattern grid.
-Not only this is true for this 8x8 chunk, but for _almost any other 8x8 chunk from any picture taken in the real world_.
+Furthermore, the patterns contributing the most colour always seem to be clumped towards the top-left of the pattern grid.
+This is true not only for this 8x8 chunk, but for _almost any other 8x8 chunk from any picture taken in the real world_.
 The world is rarely unpredictable enough to need any of the very complex patterns found in the bottom-right of the pattern grid.

 This becomes even clearer when we do the same conversion on a completely random 8x8 chunk -- we do not get any of the clumping like we would expect for a photo of the real world, as there are no patterns or relationships between neighbouring pixels to be exploited.